microsoft/aitour26-BRK445-building-enterprise-ready-ai-agents-with-azure-ai-foundry/src/readme.md

-## Source Code
+## Source code

-Place source code you're sharing in your session in this folder!
+Place the source code you're sharing for the session in this folder.

-## Instructions
-Follow the steps in the [docs folder](../docs) to get started.
+## How to use this code for the session

+For step-by-step instructions on how to start the services, run demos, and deliver the session content, see the session delivery guide:

+- `session-delivery-resources\readme.md` — contains run instructions, presenter notes, demo scripts, and required configuration.